terrytwk/fart-chemberta-700k-augmented-smiles/README.md

 ## Citation

-If you use this code, please cite the relevant papers:
+If you use this code, please cite the relevant papers and repositories:
+- [FART (Flavor Analysis and Recognition Transformer) repository](https://github.com/fart-lab/fart) - The original FART repository this work is built upon
 - FART dataset paper
 - Model checkpoint paper (e.g., SMILES tokenized PubChem)
 - Any other relevant citations